Tyrn/wei/the-insider-en.typ

 the owner to the bedroom and  the guests even higher, to the  very tower top where a rocky garden  with  cactuses and agaves  was  set out.
-Other  plants didn't take well to this height, either wind  got in their way or it was the nonstop roaring  of  the ships taking off -  there was  no  soundproof glass around the plants.
+Other  plants didn't take well to this height, either wind  got in their way or it was the nonstop roaring  of  the ships taking off---there was  no  soundproof glass around the plants.

      Going to his bedroom, Bemish generally used, instead of the elevator, a